omoral02/ui_dashboard/README.md

 #                                        Welcome to Project Gator

+## _Description_:

-## _Description_: Project Gator is meant to help aggregate troubleshooting worflow modules meant to aide front-line agents in their troubleshooting processes by providing:
+    Project Gator is meant to help aggregate troubleshooting worflow modules meant to aide front-line agents in their troubleshooting processes by providing:

         * A Simple way to generate URL queries (PLX/Dremel Scripts) for internal tool querying by saving case data in only one place.
           This makes that data re-usable without the hassle of copying and pasting information from one tool to the other, reducing the chances that an error or mistake will happen.
-(PLX COMPLETE/ Dremel WIP)
+            - PLX: COMPLETE
+            - Dremel: WIP

         * A team GCP project for Google Maps APIs testing with retrievable troubleshooting sessions.
 (WIP)